 In addition to claiming the interest expenses as tax deductions, you may also be able to avoid paying tax on a part or all of the policy premiums.

-Because an IFA reduces a company’s net cost of buying a life insurance policy, they can easily meet various life insurance coverage needs, like taking out a policy on a key employee or funding a buy-sell agreement.
+Because an immediate financing arrangement reduces a company’s net cost of buying a life insurance policy, it becomes easier to take out a policy on a key employee or fund a buy-sell agreement.

-Like any financial strategy, IFAs are not suitable for everybody.
-But they can be a good choice for certain business owners and individuals.
+However, IFAs are not suitable for everybody.
 Consider an IFA if you:

-- own an incorporated business and want life insurance to protect your family’s future
+- own an incorporated business and want life insurance coverage to protect your family’s future

 - want a permanent life insurance policy but do not want to take money out of your business to pay the recurring insurance premiums